Schnueggel/aurelia-skeletion-navigation-typescript/README.md

 # aurelia-skeleton-navigation-typescript

 This skeleton is an extension of [aurelia-skeletion-app](https://github.com/aurelia/skeleton-navigation) the skeletion for [Aurelia](http://www.aurelia.io/).
-It sets up a standard navigation-style app using gulp to build your ES6 code with the Babel compiler.
-Karma/Protractor/Jasmine testing is also configured.

 This App replaces the babel transpiler with Typescript.
-This is work in work progress see [Todo](#Todo)
+This is work in work progress see [Todo](#Todo) for what will come soon.

 ## Running The App